cloudmine/CMHealthSDK-iOS/README.md

 ```

 Subsequent calls to this class method will return a list of updated patients, but will
-intelligently sync _only_ new data added or updated since the
+intelligently sync _only_ data added or updated since the
 last time it was called.

-Each `OCKPatient` instance returned by this method has a preconfigured
-instance of `CMHCarePlanStore` assigned to it.
-This means any changes made by the
-Care Provider to the patient's data, using the Care Team Dashboard, will be automatically
+Any changes made by the Care Provider to the patient's data using the Care Team Dashboard
-pushed to CloudMine's backend.
+will be automatically pushed to CloudMine's backend.

 ## Registration